No Heat? Call Total Air Immediately!

 A gas leak requires immediate action.
 Total Air advises that if you suspect a gas leak, shut off the gas and notify the gas company.
 If their investigation leads to a problem with the furnace, call Total Air.
 We’ll replace it with a safe, high efficiency furnace.

 When you suspect a problem with your furnace, call the heating and cooling professionals at Total Air for help.
-Unless you are HVAC certified, licensed and you’ve had advanced training to repair furnaces, let the Total Air heating and cooling professionals handle serious problems related to a broken furnace…and for two very good reasons: you may accidently create an even more dangerous situation and secondly, you may void any warranty on the furnace.
+Unless you are HVAC certified, licensed and you’ve had advanced training to repair furnaces, don't touch it in the event of one of these four issues.
+Let the Total Air heating and cooling professionals handle serious problems related to a broken furnace…and for two very good reasons: you may accidently create an even more dangerous situation and secondly, you may void any warranty on the furnace.

 Total Air repairs and replaces all makes and models of furnaces.
 For a free estimate on a new high efficiency replacement, call us at 915-585-0909 or visit http://www.totalairep.com/contact.